encounterplus/module-packer/README.md

 .
 └── Assets               # Optional - allows override of the default style └── Encounters           # The folder for maps
-    ├── .ignoregroup     # An empty file that instructs the Module Packer not to turn this into a Group └── Encounter.zip    # The encounter zip file exported from EncounterPlus └── Group A              # A group for the module.
+    ├── Group.yaml       # Sets 'include-in' to 'files' to only copy files, and not create a module group └── Encounter.zip    # The encounter zip file exported from EncounterPlus └── Group A              # A group for the module.
     ├── Page A.md        # A page in Group A of the module.